SamFelix03/Gods-Hand/README.md

 God's Hand transforms this paradigm by deploying **autonomous AI agents** that continuously monitor global events, instantly assess disaster situations, and facilitate **rapid, transparent, and democratically-governed relief funding**.

-Powered by **MOSAIA AI agents** relying on **WeatherXM's Weather Data** running on **Phala's Trusted Execution Environments (TEE)** and secured by the **Flow blockchain**, our platform ensures complete transparency, trustless operations, and community-driven decision making.
-Every donation, every claim, and every allocation is immutably recorded on the **Flow  blockchain**, governed by the collective wisdom of verified global citizens, creating a truly decentralized ecosystem that eliminates the systemic failures plaguing traditional relief systems.
+Powered by **MOSAIA AI agents** relying on **WeatherXM's Weather Data** running on **Phala's Trusted Execution Environments (TEE)** and secured by **Ethereum blockchain**, our platform ensures complete transparency, trustless operations, and community-driven decision making.
+Every donation, every claim, and every allocation is immutably recorded on the **Ethereum Sepolia blockchain** via our smart contract, governed by the collective wisdom of verified global citizens, creating a truly decentralized ecosystem that eliminates the systemic failures plaguing traditional relief systems.

-**Donor Incentives**: God's Hand introduces the world's first **disaster relief raffle system** powered by **Flow's VRF**.
-Every donation, regardless of amount, automatically enters donors into a transparent, tamper-proof raffle to win 5% of the total funds raised for each disaster event, creating unprecedented donor engagement and participation incentives.

 ## 🚨 The Problems in Current Systems